Loyola High School (Montreal)

-Loyola High School is a subsidized private Catholic school in grades 7–11 located in the Loyola District of the Côte-des-Neiges–Notre-Dame-de-Grâce borough in Montreal (Quebec, Canada).
+Loyola High School is a co-educational subsidized private Roman Catholic school, adhering to the Jesuit tradition, for grades 7–11.
+The school is located in the Loyola District of the Côte-des-Neiges–Notre-Dame-de-Grâce borough in Montreal, Quebec, Canada.
 It was established in 1896 by the Society of Jesus as part of Loyola College, at the request of the English Catholic community in Montreal.
 It is named after St. Ignatius of Loyola, who founded the Jesuit Order in 1534.

 History

 Founded in 1896, Loyola High School began as Loyola College (an eight-year classical college or "collège classique") which assumed responsibility for the English section of Collège Sainte-Marie de Montréal, a French Jesuit school which existed from 1848 to 1969.
-In 1916, Loyola College moved from its downtown location to the west end location on Sherbrooke St. West.
-In 1964, the Loyola High School Corporation was established to run the school separately from the College.
-When Loyola College merged with Sir George Williams University in 1974 to form Concordia University, the title to the land that the school occupied on the north-east corner of the campus was transferred from the College.
+In 1915, Loyola College moved from its downtown location to the west end location on Sherbrooke St. West.
+In 1964, the Loyola High School Corporation was established to run the High School separately from the College.
+Loyola College merged with Sir George Williams University in 1974 to form Concordia University.

+Once all-boys, the school became fully co-educational in 2023.